 The inhospitable mountain range of Caucasus seems like the perfect spot for Prometheus’ punishment.
 The Titan, who cared for the mortals more than the gods did, went against Zeus’ will and gave the gift of fire to humanity.
 The almighty king of the gods was enraged when he heard of this insolence and had Prometheus chained to a rock at the bleak and depressing heights of Caucasus.

 Zeus decreed that a giant eagle with large wings would come every dawn and mercilessly eat the imprisoned Titan’s liver.
 However the liver would every night grow back in his body.
+Thus, the eagle would return the next day and so on.
 The beast was called the Caucasian Eagle, and it had its nest in close proximity to the exposed prisoner.
 Prometheus was meant to suffer forever in this violent and sadistic fashion until Heracles climbed the mountain and saved him.

 In order to complete one of his mythic labors (either to find out the location of the Garden of the Hesperides or to kill the fearsome dragon Ladon that guarded the golden apples), Heracles needed information.
 The only one who could help him with this was Prometheus, but the Titan wanted to be released first before revealing any of his secrets.
 Heracles then asked his father, Zeus, if he was allowed to free Prometheus from his eternal prison.